Tschichen/MAGNETO/README.md

 ## Remarks for practical course
 There is now an option to remove all hydrogen from the chemical graphs.
 Type -H to use it.
 Speeds up the algorithms.
+New option --opt will give you an additional output, only showing the perfectly matched subgraph without suboptimals.

 ## General description
 A python3-based tool that takes multiple graph objects and aligns them in a progressive way using either Bron-Kerbosch or VF2 algorithm.